 Numerous post-graduate and professional opportunities exist for individuals who major in chemistry.
 Possibilities include research and development or management careers in industry, government or business; teaching at the secondary school, college, or university level; medically-oriented professions such as medicine, dentistry, veterinary medicine, nursing, clinical chemistry, pharmacology, public health, and forensic chemistry.
 Even more applications of chemistry occur in such fields as oceanography, space exploration, environment quality, industrial toxicology, and patent law.
 In many such cases advanced study beyond the baccalaureate degree is advisable or required.

 The Chemistry Department is housed in the Olin Science Center.
 Modern laboratories for courses and for individual research projects are provided with up-to-date instruments and equipment.
 Care has been given to laboratory safety, particularly in the organic chemistry laboratory, where fume hoods for each student have been installed.
 A wide selection of chemistry periodicals and monographs is available to students in the University Library.
 Students have access to SciFinder Scholar, a chemical literature research tool, through the University Library as well.

-Willamette students currently enrolled in CHEM 115 and CHEM 225 are invited to participate in group tutoring this fall.
-Sundays-Thursdays from 7-9 PM for CHEM 115 in Olin 302.
-CHEM 225 tutoring info to be determined.
+Willamette students currently enrolled in CHEM 116 and CHEM 226 are invited to participate in group tutoring this spring.
+Sundays-Thursdays from 7-9 PM.
+CHEM 115 tutoring is in Olin 302; CHEM 226 tutoring is in Collins 105.